 Lease Agreements in Oregon

-One of the essential things a landlord must have for a successful experience is a clear rental agreement.
-Among other things, landlords must state what rights a tenant has in regards to terminating their rental lease and what penalties they may be liable for unjustifiably breaking their lease in Oregon.
+One of the essential things a landlord must have for both parties to have a successful experience is a clear rental agreement.
+Among other things, landlords must state what rights and responsibilities a new tenant has in regards to terminating their rental lease and what penalties they may be liable for unjustifiably breaking their lease in Oregon.

 Landlords may also want to state the amount and terms of the security deposit.
 In addition, as a landlord, you must also state how much notice they must give you prior to terminating their lease agreement.
 In the state of Oregon, a tenant must serve you a 30 days’ notice to terminate their month-to-month lease.

-If they have lived in the unit for a period exceeding a year, then they have an obligation to serve you a 60 days’ advance notice.
+If they have lived in the unit for a period exceeding a year, then they have an obligation to serve you a 60 days’ advance notice while contnuing to pay rent money for their remaining time.

 person with moving boxes

-Tenants on a fixed-term lease, however, don’t have to provide any advance notice or request prior to moving out.
+Tenants on a fixed-term lease, however, meaning their defined period of occupancy has already been agreed upon, don’t have to provide any advance notice or request prior to moving out.
 (OR.
 Rev. Stat. § 91.080).

-Another thing landlords must let their tenants know is whether you have a responsibility to re-rent the property after they leave.
+Another thing landlords must let their tenants know is whether it's the landlord's duty to re-rent the property after they leave.
 Oregon landlords have a duty to mitigate damages.
 In other words, you must take reasonable steps to keep your renter’s losses to a minimum after they leave early.

 Furthermore, a comprehensive rental agreement mentions whether subletting is allowed.
 If you don’t allow subletting, then make it clear on the lease.
 You may also want to state in the notice that a tenant risks getting evicted if they choose to do it nonetheless.